- slide 1 of 5

 Depending on your students, have them work either on their own or in pairs to write out the story.
 It should have a beginning, a middle and an end, as discussed during the question time.
 Encourage them to make it funny.

-101 Picture Prompts to Spark Super Writing! by Karen Kellaher is a paperback with photos, artwork and cartoons.
-Includes suggestions of how they can be used to prompt story-writing in Grades 3 - 5.
+101 Picture Prompts to Spark Super Writing! by Karen Kellaher.
+Available as a paperback on Amazon with photos, artwork and cartoons, this book includes suggestions of how they can be used to prompt story-writing in Grades 3 - 5.

 Story It has some picture prompts for Grades 3 - 6.
 Some have a beginning already written out for continuation.